brimdata/grafana-zed-datasource/README.md

 Jun  7 09:37:16 ubuntu-22 grafana[22412]: logger=plugin.loader t=2023-06-07T09:37:16.885366925-07:00 level=info msg="Plugin registered" pluginID=brimdata-zed-datasource
 ```

-Once inside Grafana (defaults to http://localhost:3000), the Zed data source
+Once inside Grafana (default: http://localhost:3000), the Zed data source
 can be added by navigating to **Administration > Data Sources > Add data source**,
-then clicking the entry for Zed (typically at the bottom of the list).
+then click the entry for Zed (typically at the bottom of the list).

 If a Zed lake service is listening locally on the default TCP port `9867`
 (as is typical for the lake launched by the [Zui app](https://zui.brimdata.io/)
 or when [`zed serve`](https://zed.brimdata.io/docs/commands/zed#213-serve) is
-run by hand with default settings) the default URL setting can be used.
-If your
+run with default settings) the default URL setting can be used.
+If your lake
-lake is listening elsewhere (e.g., with [Zui Insiders](https://github.com/brimdata/zui-insiders)
+is listening elsewhere (e.g., with [Zui Insiders](https://github.com/brimdata/zui-insiders)
-it's at http://localhost:9988) change the URL setting appropriately.
+it's at http://localhost:9988) change the URL setting as necessary.

 When **Save & test** is clicked, the plugin will query the value from
 the lake service's `/version` endpoint.
 If successful, the version will be shown